 State law requires that we also report additional information.

 - Students that live within the designated school boundaries are able to attend Rankin Elementary School.
 Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth Schools district boundaries.
-For families who are not residents of Carman Ainsworth Schools, they may apply through the district’s limited choice program.
+For families who are not residents of Carman Ainsworth Schools, they may apply through the district's limited choice

-- Rankin Elementary School is in its fifth year of a new School Improvement cycle.
+- Rankin Elementary School is in its sixth year of a new School Improvement cycle.
 Rankin is committed to continuous school improvement.
 Rankin has established school wide improvement goals through the AdvancED process based on identified student needs.
 We have identified specific strategies for each grade level based on researched best practices to address these goals.
-We implemented these activities and strategies during the 2017-2018 school year.
+We implemented these activities and strategies during the 2019-2020 school year.